With domestic fuel bills rising, finding energy-efficient ways to heat your home is a priority.

 Are there advantages to using electricity to heat my home?

-Electricity use, like gas, tends to be easier to budget for than oil, and so is better for those who want to spread their fuel payments.
+Electricity use, like gas, tends to be easier to budget for than oil, and so can be better for those who want to spread their fuel payments.

-In the long run, as the use of fossil fuels like coal, gas and oil declines, and electricity generation ‘decarbonises’ - in other words, electricity is generated more from renewable sources like wind and less from fossils fuels - more heating will come from electricity.
+In the long run, as the use of fossil fuels such as coal, gas and oil declines, and electricity generation 'decarbonises' — in other words, electricity is generated more from renewable sources such as wind and less from fossil fuels — more heating will come from electricity.